-- A rapid and improved method, with greater sensitivity, for the detection of eight bound nitrofuran residues in meat has been developed - Scope of analysis extended - Laboratory turnaround times shortened - Food safety and consumer confidence ensured - Through rigorous validation studies and participation in proficiency tests, the method has shown satisfactory performance and has been awarded INAB accreditation. - Method development highlighted the importance of applying newly developed methods to incurred materials, particularly when analysing bound residues, to ensure fitness for purpose.
+• A rapid and improved method, with greater sensitivity, for the detection of eight bound nitrofuran residues in meat has been developed:

+Scope of analysis extended

+Laboratory turnaround times shortened from 4 days to 2 days

+Food safety and consumer confidence ensured

+- Rigorous validation studies and proficiency tests have proven fitness for purpose, and is now an accredited testing method for nitrofuran analysis in the Irish National Residue Control Plan in Teagasc Food Research Centre. - Method development highlighted the importance of applying newly developed methods to incurred materials, particularly when analysing bound residues, to ensure fitness for purpose.